6th African Philanthropy Conference Call For Academic Abstracts

 Transforming Philanthropy in Africa: Insights from Binaifer Nowrojee’s Lecture

 On 11 March 2025, Binaifer Nowrojee, President of the Open Society Foundations (OSF), delivered a powerful lecture at the University of the Witwatersrand in Johannesburg.
-Organised by the Centre on African Philanthropy and Social Investment (CAPSI), the event explored the transformative potential of philanthropy in addressing Africa’s systemic challenges.
-The lecture was followed by a…
+Hosted by the Centre on African Philanthropy and Social Investment (CAPSI), the lecture and high-level panel explored the potential of philanthropy in addressing Africa’s systemic challenges in a sustainable manner,…

 From the Pens of Write-hers: Reflections from the African Women Writing Retreat